Frequently Asked Questions

 Q. How do I contact the Receiver?

-A. All parties are encouraged to search the site first, before attempting to contact the Receiver or her counsel directly, which will keep costs down and limit the administrative burden to the estate.
-If direct contact is necessary, the Receiver and her counsel can be contacted at the following addresses – if possible, please use email and send the email to both Kathy and Dave:
+A. All parties are encouraged to search the site first, before attempting to contact the Receiver directly, which will keep costs down and limit the administrative burden to the estate.
+If direct contact is necessary, the Receiver can be contacted at the following address – if possible, please use email:

 Kathy Bazoian Phelps, Receiver